rachaelcox/diffprot/README.md

 # enrichr
-R package for computing differential abundance of mass spectrometry protein observations
+Annotate and compute fold-changes and Z-scores for differential proteomics results.